Founder Story

 - Purpose, nature, and disciplined mental resilience became survival tools, not lifestyle extras.

-It sharpens the founder lens on early detection and self-advocacy.
-Persistent fatigue, unexplained weight change, bone pain, shortness of breath, or sharp body pain should not be normalized away.
-The message is direct: if something stays wrong, get blood work done and keep pushing for answers.
+One lesson was brutally simple: persistent fatigue, unexplained weight change, bone pain, shortness of breath, or sharp physical pain should not be normalized away.
+If something stays wrong, get blood work done and keep pushing for answers.

 What Changed Everything